mandi1120/hostess_brands_dashboard/README.md

 The company I chose was Hostess Brands, Inc. (TWNK), for which I downloaded a few years of quarterly and annual statements from sec.gov.
 I created a simple dashboard in Excel to to track the annual and quarterly results over time.

-To create visuals, I used pivot tables and pivot charts, slicers, and a timeline.
+To create visuals, I used pivot tables, pivot charts, and slicers.
 To transform the data into a usable format, I used formulas (ie: vlookup, sumifs, textjoin) and Power Query.

 Excel Concepts Demonstrated:
  - Formulas: if, or, sum, iferror, vlookup, indirect